redfieldchristabel/laravel-dockerize/README.md

 - **Kong Setup**: Uses Kong as an API gateway, proxying to Nginx.
 Configure `kong.yml` for authentication or rate-limiting.
 - Use `.env.production` for settings (e.g., `APP_ENV=production`, `DB_HOST=mysql`).
 - Mount only `/var/www/vendor` and `/var/www/public` for security.
-- Healthchecks ensure reliability, with logs unified to stdout.
+- The non-root `laravel` user ensures safe execution, with healthchecks for reliability and logs unified to stdout.

 ## Support and Contributions 🤝

 Got questions or ideas?
 Drop an issue on the [redfieldchristabel/laravel-dockerize](https://github.com/redfieldchristabel/laravel-dockerize) repo.
 Pull requests are super welcome!
-Let’s make Laravel development even smoother together! 😄
+Join our community to make Laravel development even smoother! 😄

 Happy coding with Laravel! 🐘🎉